dpays/esteem8app.github.io/docs/contributing-kit/documentation.md

 # Documentation
 ## Introduction

 Esteem8 application use the polymer framework and is composed of web components.

 ## Main components
 #### app-shell.html

-Application starting point after index.html.
+Application starting point loaded from index.html.

 It provide:
 * Page router